-The Carbon Valley Parks and Recreation District is finalizing a feasibility study regarding the growth of the District’s services and programs.
-The community has had multiple opportunities to give feedback about their recreation wants and needs via statistically valid mail surveys, online surveys, open houses, community stakeholder meetings, and intercept events where they have gathered great information and desires from many community members.
+The Carbon Valley Parks and Recreation District finalized a feasibility study in late 2019 regarding the growth of the District’s services and programs.
+The purpose of the study was to determine how best to meet the needs of the growing population the District serves.
+Community members had multiple opportunities to give feedback about their recreation wants and needs via statistically valid mail surveys, online surveys, open houses, community stakeholder meetings, and intercept events.

-For questions and/or comments it is highly recommended that community members contact Dean Rummel, Executive Director of Carbon Valley Parks and Recreation District, at firstname.lastname@example.org or 720-728-8440 x 101.
+For questions and/or comments, please contact Dean Rummel, Executive Director of Carbon Valley Parks and Recreation District, at firstname.lastname@example.org or 720-728-8440.